arnaudmaret/arnaudmaret.github.io/_olympiad/content.md

 ## Olympiad CV

-I am involved in the organization of the [Swiss Mathematical Olympiad](https://mathematical.olympiad.ch/en/) since 2013, and as academic director since 2017.
+I am involved in the organization of the [mathematical.olympiad.ch](https://mathematical.olympiad.ch/en/) since 2013, and as academic director since 2017.

 I represented Switzerland as a contestant at the MEMO 2012 and at the IMO 2013.
 I was team leader at the MEMO once in 2014 and at the IMO four times (2016, 2017, 2018, 2020).
 I also worked as coordinator at the EGMO 2017 and at the BxMO 2018.